Class of 2025

 Peyton is captain of her recreational soccer team and has volunteered as a youth coach.
 She competes on Nease’s varsity soccer and track teams and takes part in National Honor Society, Mu Alpha Theta, and HOSA, where she qualified for states in the Medical Math Category.
 Peyton also serves as a district-wide ambassador for her school’s Communications Academy.
 She is the daughter of Brian and Katherine Crevasse.

-Emma Finn is a sophomore at Harvard College.
+Emma Finn is a senior at Harvard College.
 She is a graduate of Phillips Exeter Academy in Exeter, New Hampshire.
 At Exeter, Emma is pursued a Classical Diploma and has a strong interest in Latin and Attic Greek.
 She has twice earned the Gold Medal, summa cum laude, on the National Latin Exam and has also earned a perfect score on the National Greek Exam.
 Emma has won multiple awards for excellence in the classics at Phillips Exeter, including the Haig Ramage Prize for Classical Scholarship.
 During the summer of 2021, she worked with Exeter’s Classics faculty to help revise the Academy’s Attic Greek textbook.

 Emma is also interested in history and economics.
 In 2020, she earned her school’s Negley Prize in history and in June 2021 was awarded Exeter’s Prize for Academic Achievement in the Study of Economics.
 Emma is the co-head of Exeter’s Economics Club and Microfinance Club, which makes loans to entrepreneurs in the developing world.
 She is the president of Exeter’s Student Service Organization and has interned with the New-York Historical Society.